cosmasonyekwelu/pythonlearningjourney/week_7/dayfortynine/README.md

 ### **Weekly Reflection Prompt**

-> 💭 *What part of building an automated trading system challenged you the most — designing the strategy, handling API logic, or managing order state?
-How does automation influence your discipline and emotional response to trading decisions?*
+> _What part of building an automated trading system challenged you the most — designing the strategy, handling API logic, or managing order state?
+How does automation influence your discipline and emotional response to trading decisions?_

 Take time to document your reflections in your journal or `WEEK7_REFLECTION.md`.
 It’s crucial for improving your future bot design and emotional resilience as a trader.